frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 "After this, knowing that all things were now accomplished, that the Scripture might be fulfilled, he said, 'I thirst'" (John 19:28).

-Our Lord was not just thirsting for physical, material liquid or fluid, but he was thirsting for souls.
+Our Lord was not just thirsting for physical, material liquid or fluid, but He was thirsting for souls.
 The Passion and the Redemption are all about souls.
 The Cross is all about souls.

 When we offer up the little crosses of each day, or the big crosses of our life, for souls, they become easier to bear.
 We find a great apostolic purpose in saying yes to the crosses that God permits in our life.